Coke (fuel): The "hearth" process

-The "hearth" process of coke-making, using lump coal, was akin to that of charcoal-burning; instead of a heap of prepared wood, covered with twigs, leaves and earth, there was a heap of coals, covered with coke dust.
+The "hearth" process of coke-making, using lump coal, was akin to that of charcoal-burning; instead of a heap of prepared wood, covered with twigs, leaves and earth, there was a heap of coal, covered with coke dust.
 The hearth process continued to be used in many areas during the first half of the 19th century, but two events greatly lessened its importance.
 These were the invention of the hot blast in iron-smelting and the introduction of the beehive coke oven.
 The use of a blast of hot air, instead of cold air, in the smelting furnace was first introduced by Neilson in Scotland in 1828.

 The hearth process of making coke from coal is a very lengthy process.